kristjanr/wise-cs/scraped-data/sections/05-receiving-money/subsections/02-using-your-account-details/articles/12-how-do-i-use-my-try-account-details/content.md

+# Using your account details
-# How do I use my TRY account details?
+## How do I use my TRY account details?
 _Due to regulation changes, we're no longer able to offer TRY account details to customers with a Türkiye address as of 31st March 2023._

  _We are also temporarily not able to offer TRY account details to customers outside of Türkiye._